PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_connection_aws.md

 - `speed` (String) The desired speed of the new connection.

 	 Available: 50Mbps 100Mbps 200Mbps 300Mbps 400Mbps 500Mbps 1Gbps 2Gbps 5Gbps 10Gbps
+- `zone` (String) The desired AWS availability zone of the new connection.

 ### Optional